mambax7/wgxpiwik-tutorial/README.md

 This module is for implementation of Piwik to your Xoops.

-You can provide the statistical informations/widgets of Piwik also on user side, so your website clients do not need knowlegde about Piwik.
+You can provide the statistical informations/widgets of Piwik also on user side, so your website clients do not need knowlegde about Piwik and they do not need a login account.

 For detailed information about Piwik and widgets of Piwik goto http://piwik.org/